oliver408i/silica/docs/windowReference.md

 - `get_location()` - Gets the location (as a tuple) of the window
 - `is_fullscreen()` - Get if the window is in fullscreen
 - `get_screen()` - Returns the NSScreen object that this window is on.
 See the screen size reference
+- `add_constraints(widget, marginTop=0, marginRight=0, marginBottom=0, marginLeft=0)` - Add constraints to the window.
+Only used for auto layout.
+Use this to add margins, for example.